1. Ready to apply? Know the deadlines

 You will have a transfer credit evaluation at the time of admission.
 You will receive Clark credit for most liberal arts courses taken at regionally accredited colleges or universities as long as you earned a grade of C or better.
 Outside seminars, internships and remedial or vocational coursework are not transferable to Clark's curriculum.

-International students applying for transfer admission from colleges and universities outside the United States must submit their academic records to a credit evaluation service (see below) to receive transfer credit and advanced standing from Clark.
+International students applying for transfer admission from colleges and universities outside the United States must submit their academic records to a foreign credential evaluation service (see below) to receive transfer credit from Clark.
+This service provides information to assist in determining a student's GPA relative to the American grading system, the transfer eligibility of university-level coursework and the determination of class standing.
 Securing the evaluation and costs associated are your responsibility.
-An application without this evaluation won't be considered for admission.
+An application without this evaluation will not be considered for admission.
 International students transferring from U.S. colleges and universities can submit their U.S. transcripts directly to Clark.